Alfresco/docs-alfresco/insight-engine/latest/config/sharding/create.md

 |rerank|This template is an enhanced core configuration for Alfresco Content Services.
 To use rerank, you need to reindex using this template when creating a new core.
 It has more appropriate settings for sharding and supports indexes containing approximately 50-80M documents per shard.|
 |noRerank|This template matches how the alfresco and archive cores were defined in Alfresco One 5.0.
 In addition, it supports auto-phrasing and query re-ranking.|

-The core templates include schema.xml and solrconfig.xml.
+The core templates include `schema.xml` and `solrconfig.xml`.
 The main purpose is to create multiple cores on multiple machines with the same configuration.

 > **Note:** The `aps` and `rerankWithQueryLog` templates have been removed from the default distribution of Search and Insight Engine from version 1.4 onwards.

-### Comparison between the rerank and noRerank templates
+#### Comparison between the rerank and noRerank templates

 |No.|Rerank template|noRerank template|
 |---|---------------|-----------------|